-Platinum recognises the benefits of a diverse and inclusive workplace and is committed to providing an inclusive working environment which supports our staff.
+Platinum recognises the benefits of a diverse and inclusive workplace and is committed to providing an inclusive working environment which supports all staff.

-Investment management has typically been an industry that is under-represented by women.
-However, Platinum is committed to addressing this at both an industry level and within our own business.
-PIML is a member of Women in Banking and Finance a not-for-profit membership association aimed at increasing the representation of female leaders in the banking and finance sector.
-PIML is also a member of the Diversity Council Australia.
+Investment management has typically been an industry that is under-represented by females.
+Platinum is committed to addressing this at both an industry level and within our business.
+PIML is a member of Women in Banking and Finance a not-for-profit association aimed at increasing the representation of female leaders in the banking and finance sector.
+PIML is also a member of Future IM/Pact a collaborative initiative across the investment management industry aimed at increasing representation of female investors, and is a member of the Diversity Council Australia.